PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

   controlfolder="/roms/ports/PortMaster"
 fi

+export controlfolder # Export the controlfolder so sourced scripts can access it

 source $controlfolder/control.txt # We source the control.txt file contents here
 # The $ESUDO, $directory, $param_device and necessary sdl configuration controller configurations will be sourced from the control.txt file shown [here]